 Dr Marjorie Coughlan

 Department of History of Art, University of York

 Marjorie is the YAHCs Administrator (York Art History Collaborations) at the Department of History of Art, University of York.
-She completed her PhD in 2013 on ‘William Giles (1830–1913): His Paintings and Photography’, and her chapter ‘The “Sacred Pastoral” as the Manifestation of Spirituality in the Work of Bishop William Giles’ in Transforming Christian Thought in the Visual Arts: Theology, Aesthetics, and Practice, edited by Sheona Beaumont and Madeleine Emerald Thiele, is forthcoming (2020).
+She completed her PhD in 2013 on ‘William Giles (1830–1913): His Paintings and Photography’, and her chapter ‘The “Sacred Pastoral” as the Manifestation of Spirituality in the Work of Bishop William Giles’ was published in Transforming Christian Thought in the Visual Arts: Theology, Aesthetics, and Practice, edited by Sheona Beaumont and Madeleine Emerald Thiele, in 2021.